Milind Katti

 What is the difference between Key Account Management and Sales?

-Sales is all about winning new Opportunities.
-Enterprises usually ask their Sales people to follow a particular methodology or process to close large deals that span multiple quarters/years.
-The most common methodologies are MEDDIC, Challenger Sales, Value Selling, among others.
+Sales is all about winning new opportunities.
+Sales teams follow various sales methodologies like MEDDIC, SPIN, and Challenger Sales, or processes to win large enterprise deals that span across multiple quarters/years.
 Organizations need a strong Opportunity Management framework to track gaps in their opportunity life cycle and enable their sales teams to sell better.

-On the other hand, Key Account Management is not just about winning opportunities, but about looking at the big picture for large complex accounts.
-Key Account Management involves creating growth strategies that should result in the following:
+On the other hand, successful key account management is not just about winning opportunities but also about looking at the big picture for large complex accounts.
+Key Account Management involves creating growth/expansion strategies that should result in the following:

 In Sales you ‘sell’.
 In Key Account Management you help customers ‘buy’.